GENERAL SCOTT BOUDIN PAGEANT INFO

 8) Will there be vendors at the pageant?

-Yes, there will be vendors present at the pageant from whom you can purchase gifts for your queens and contestants.
+Yes, there are typically vendors present at the pageant from whom you can purchase gifts for your queens and contestants.
+However, vendors are not guaranteed.

 WHO CAN COMPETE?